Walk – Bredon Hill Circular

 2. From the pub, enter the churchyard which you will see 50 metres in front of you to the left.
 Go up the main drive but turn left across the grass, just before an unusual sundial.
 It is worth having a good look at this, as well as going into the church.
 You leave the churchyard and pass a small lake, before coming to a stile leading into a field.

 3. The right of way actually goes across the middle of this field but you can follow white markers around the edge to the right, which is probably easier.
-In the far corner is a plank bridge and a stile.
+In the far corner is a plank bridge and a stile, which you cross.

-5. On the other side of this stile is a track.
-Turn right on it and keep going until you come to this second bridge.
+5. On the other side of the plank bridge is a track.
+Turn right on it through the gate and keep going until you come to a second bridge.
+Cross the bridge.

 6. Beyond it one track goes left along the edge of the wood and another goes right, uphill.
 Naturally our route goes uphill.
 You will come to another similar bridge.